CTSRD-CHERI/SIMTight/README.md

 option causes a one cycle pipeline bubble when loading a capability meta-data vector from the register file.

-SIMTight also supports an experimental _scalarised vector store buffer_ to reduce the cost of compiler-inserted register spills (as opposed to hardware-inserted dynamic spills), at low hardware cost, which can be enabled as follows.
+SIMTight also supports an experimental _scalarised vector store buffer_ (also referred to as the compressed stack cache) to reduce the cost of compiler-inserted register spills (as opposed to hardware-inserted dynamic spills), at low hardware cost, which can be enabled as follows.

   * `#define SIMTEnableSVStoreBuffer 1`